Are you being Misled About IRS Offshore Disclosure?

 Inexperienced attorneys will farm your tax returns out to an accountant, under a “Kovel Agreement.”

-The matter will be handled entirely in house by the lead attorney and his or her team.
-This does not extend the attorney-client privilege to tax return preparation; rather, it serves to protect the attorney-client privilege.
+The matter will be handled entirely in house by the Board-Certified Tax Law Specialist and their team.
+This is not done to extend the attorney-client privilege to tax return preparation; rather, it serves to protect the attorney-client privilege on legal matters.

 - Master’s of Tax Law (LL.M.)